Chimp Management home page basket Basket

 My significant other and I would like to attend together.
 Do we need to book separate rooms?

 Yes.
-The cost of your booking includes a room for one person over 2 nights, breakfast for each morning, and lunch on the Saturday.
+The cost of your booking includes a room for one person over 2 nights, breakfast for each morning, and lunch on the day 2.
 If you wish to share a room, you would need to book individual places / rooms, including at least one double room.

 Psychological